-Early August, I met a foreign-trained architect who came to Canada nine years ago.
+In Early August, I met a foreign-trained architect who came to Canada nine years ago.
 Before relocating to Canada, he worked as one of the architects who supervised the construction of the Burj Khalifa where he garnered vast experience.
-He told me his story of how he began his journey in Canada in a top architectural firm in Alberta four months after arrival.
+He told me his story of how he began his journey in Canada at a top architectural firm in Alberta four months after his arrival.

-So, how have I being surviving this waiting period?
+So, how have I been surviving this waiting period?
 For me, it’s a temporary wait till I get my architectural job.

 Randstad Offices in Calgary

-If you are in Calgary Canada, Randstad has 4 offices, each based on the job type you are searching for, I started off by visiting the office handling Industrial jobs because I didn’tt know better.
-Now I know, I should have gone to engineering arm which is more related to architecture and construction.
-Their offices based in Calgary based on required job type are;
+If you are in Calgary Canada, Randstad has 4 offices, each based on the job type you are searching for, I started off by visiting the office handling Industrial jobs because I didn’t know better.
+Now I know, I should have gone to the engineering arm which is more related to architecture and construction.
+Their offices based in Calgary based on the required job type are;

 - ADMINISTRATIVE: 311 – 6th Avenue S.W., Intact Place Suite E1640 (East Tower)T2P 3H2 Calgary, AB.

 - ENGINEERING: 11012 Macleod Trail Suite 103 T2J 0P9 Calgary, AB.